- Alternative Entities

 |Admitted||1996, Delaware; United States District Court for the District of Delaware; U.S. Court of Appeals for the Third Circuit|

-He concentrates his practice in the areas of corporate governance and commercial litigation, stockholder litigation, fiduciary duties, partnership and limited liability company disputes, and class action and derivative litigation.
+Pete concentrates his practice in the areas of corporate governance and commercial litigation, stockholder litigation, fiduciary duties, partnership and limited liability company disputes, and class action and derivative litigation.
 Pete represents both stockholders and directors in corporate litigation in the Court of Chancery in a wide range of matters, including advancement of legal fees and expenses, reviews of elections of directors, requests to inspect books and records, and claims for breaches of fiduciary duties.
 He also represents corporations and other entities in commercial disputes involving breach of contract claims and claims arising under the General Corporation Law of the State of Delaware.
 Pete has served on the Rules Committee of the Court of Chancery since 2011 and served as one of the principal drafters of Rule 5.1.

-Pete was recognized by Chambers USA - America's Leading Lawyers for Business in the years 2008-2009 and 2011-2013 as one of the leading Chancery Court practitioners in Delaware.
+Pete was recognized by Chambers USA - America's Leading Lawyers for Business in the years 2008-2009 and 2011-2014 as one of the leading Chancery Court practitioners in Delaware.
 In Chambers USA 2012, Pete was described as someone who "knows the courts, has a good sense of the law and has a good sense of strategy - I feel I can rely on him for everything related to a Delaware lawsuit."
-Chambers USA 2013 reported, Pete's '"legal analysis is excellent, his knowledge of Delaware law is brilliant,' and he is also a 'very personable guy.'
-He is 'just about everything that you would want with a co-counsel," say interviewees.
+Chambers USA 2013 reported, Pete's "legal analysis is excellent, his knowledge of Delaware law is brilliant," and he is also a "very personable guy."
+He is "just about everything that you would want with a co-counsel," say interviewees.
 Pete has also been recognized by Delaware Super Lawyers® in 2013 and 2014 for Business Litigation and by Best Lawyers® in 2013 and 2014.

 Delaware State Bar Association